HPEEzmeral/spark-on-k8s/charts/spark-hs-3.1.2/README.md

 ```

 Install spark history server deployment named 'spark-test-hs' in 'sampletenant' tenant, assuming that tenant type is 'none'.
 Put attention that 'maprfs' eventlog storage kind is not applicable for 'none' tenants.
-Instead, 'pvc' should be used.
+Instead, 'pvc' or 's3' should be used.

+### PVC
 This example assumes that 'spark-hs-pvc' PVC has been created or will be created later.
 Spark-HS server pod will not start
 if 'spark-hs-pvc' doesn't exist.
 The PVC should have access mode 'ReadWriteMany'.
 ```shell script